sandeesaripalli/mern-novellia-th/README.md

 # Pet Management

-This Pet Management App is web based sys to manage pet records.
-It allows user to create, read, update and delete (CRUD) pet info. user can include vaccine, allergies and image details, app includes a admin interface to manage all the records.
+This Pet Management App is a web-based system to manage pet records.
+It allows users to create, read, update, and delete (CRUD) pet info.
+Users can include vaccines, allergies, and image details, the app includes an admin interface to manage all the records.

 ## Features